eficode/python-copilot-training/example_app/README.md

 ├── app.py               # The main entry point of the Flask application.
 It contains the application setup and route definitions.
 ├── templates/           # A folder containing HTML templates used by the Flask app for rendering views.
 ├── static/              # A folder for static assets such as CSS, JavaScript, and images.
 └── requirements.txt     # A file listing the Python dependencies required to run the application.
-(This is actually on project root level)
+(This is actually on repository root level)
 ```